eval_search.yaml

 - role: user

-content: "What's the weather like?"
+content: "What's the weather like in New York?"

 Additional Parameters